AlexandriaDAO/core/src/lexigraph/lexigraph.md

 ### UX/UI Feature TODO

-Link navigation is always lbry.app/app/user/<shelf_id>/<nft_id>
-  - Going back to user shows their shelves.
-  - Clicking on any shelf inside a shelf takes you to that shelf: /app/user/<shelf_id>

-Blog View:
+The permanence thing is a problem, since these shelves are mutable, and people can nest eachothers.
+Should we have a feature whereby a deleted shelf deletes it from all the other shelves that it's nested in?

+Another thing is the user sharing side.
+Do we let them add comments or something or other grids in a community section?
+How do we sort/rank these or do we let users do that themselves?

+- Display actual NFTs in the NFT slot.
-  - Switch from the table to show the markdown style blog with the NFTs inside.
+- Blog View: Switch from the table to show the markdown style blog with the NFTs inside.

 ### Future Possible Features